gaehlerm/SoftwareEngineering/README.md

 4. Interface segregation
 5. Dependency Inversion

 These 5 very general rules describe mostly how classes should be structured and connected with each other.
 Obeying them helps a lot with the design of the code.
+Interestingly enough, most people agree on the fact that these pirnciples are very important, but there is no exact common agreement how these principles should be applied nor what they mean exactly.

 ## Single Responsibility Principle